Australian Border Force: Law enforcement powers

 An ABF Investigator of the Illicit Tobacco Taskforce (ITTF) forces entry into a container.

-Australian Border Force officer's law enforcement powers are primarily derived from the Customs Act 1901 (Cth) and the Migration Act 1958 (Cth) which empower officers to enforce Australian Customs and immigration laws.
+Australian Border Force officers' law enforcement powers are primarily derived from the Customs Act 1901 (Cth) and the Migration Act 1958 (Cth) which empower officers to enforce Australian Customs and immigration laws.
 These laws empower officers to carry arms, conduct arrests and searches under specific circumstances, and allow officers to detain persons suspected of committing certain state and federal offenses or who are subject to a warrant when that person is in a designated place such as an Airport or Port.
-Australian Border Force officers do not enjoy the same level of law enforcement powers as members of the Australian Federal Police and are not considered constables at common law, however, many commonwealth laws provide additional powers to Australian Border Force officers including arrest and search powers.
+Australian Border Force officers do not enjoy the same level of law enforcement powers as members of the Australian Federal Police and are not considered constables at common law; however, many Commonwealth laws provide additional powers to Australian Border Force officers including arrest and search powers.
 For example, the Environment Protection and Biodiversity Conservation Act 1999, Aviation Transport Security Act 2004 and the Fisheries Management Act 1991 each confer additional search and arrest powers among other powers on Australian Border Force officers.

-In addition to the powers mentioned above, Marine Unit officers can be granted wide-sweeping powers when authorised under the Maritime Powers Act 2013, this authorisation allows for wide-sweeping search and arrest powers, including for state offenses.
-Authorisation under Maritime Powers Act can only be made by certain officers and commanders and can only be made in limited circumstances and for limited periods of time.

-A 2017 report from the Australian National Audit Office found that 534 provisions in commonwealth legislation conferred powers on Australian Border Force officers, these powers ranged from questioning to arrest, detain and search powers.
-The report found a series of issues sounding the ABF's training in the use of their powers, the report made recommendations to improve training and oversight, all of which were agreed to or agreed to in part by the Australian Border Force.
+In addition to the powers mentioned above, Marine Unit officers can be granted wide-sweeping powers when authorized under the Maritime Powers Act 2013.
+This authorization allows for wide-sweeping search and arrest powers, including for state offences.
+Authorization under the Maritime Powers Act can only be made by certain officers and commanders and can only be made in limited circumstances and for limited periods of time.
+A 2017 report from the Australian National Audit Office found that 534 provisions in Commonwealth legislation conferred powers on Australian Border Force officers; these powers ranged from questioning to arrest, detain and search powers.
+The report found a series of issues surrounding the ABF's training in the use of their powers; the report made recommendations to improve training and oversight, all of which were agreed to or agreed to in part by the Australian Border Force.